-In case you find yourself in a personal problem situation, you can contact your academic advisor at UCF or:
+In case you find yourself in a personal problem situation, you can contact:

 - University of Freiburg Central Academic Advising: A team of central academic advisors provides help with all problems and questions that may arise before, during, or after your studies.
 To arrange an advising appointment with one of the advisors, please call their telephone hotline 0761 203-4246. - University of Freiburg Advising Service for Students with Chronic Illnesses: Ms. Beate Massell provides information on compensation for disadvantages in course work and examinations. - The Studierendenwerk Freiburg offers psychological counselling, social counselling, legal advice, medical advice, advice on insurances and financial matters, studying with children, studying with disabilities and more.